MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ![IDaaS (Identity as a Service) für Ihre Organisation.](media/Subscriptions/Subscriptions-Fig4.png)

-In Abbildung 4 wird gezeigt, wie ein gemeinsamer Azure AD-Mandant von Microsoft-SaaS-Cloudangeboten, Azure PaaS-Apps und virtuellen Computern in Azure IaaS verwendet wird, die Azure AD-Domänendienste verwenden.
-Die lokale AD DS-Gesamtstruktur wird mithilfe von Azure AD Connect mit dem Azure AD-Mandanten synchronisiert.
+Figure 4 shows how a common Azure AD tenant is used by Microsoft's SaaS cloud offerings, Azure PaaS apps, and virtual machines in Azure IaaS that use Azure AD Domain Services.
+Azure AD Connect synchronizes the on-premises AD DS forest with the Azure AD tenant.

 ## <a name="combining-subscriptions-for-multiple-microsoft-cloud-offerings"></a>Kombinieren von Abonnements für mehrere Microsoft-Cloudangebote